Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 Lunch: Mushroom soup keeps lunch healthy and Knorr’s version (106 cals) means you’ll have more calories to use up for snacks.
 For a sweet afternoon treat, have two Jaffa cakes (90 cals).
 Calories so far: 287.

-Total intake for whole day = 491 calories.
+Total intake for the whole day = 491 calories.

 Recipes for 5.2 meal plan – Day 4

-Breakfast: Start the day off with a Muller Light Strawberry yoghurt (89cals).
+Breakfast: Start the day off with a Muller Light Strawberry yogurt (89cals).
 Calories so far = 89.

 Lunch: Heinz Weight Watchers Tomato Soup is just 76cals, and if you need a bit more filling up try munching on two rice cakes (70cals).
 Calories so far = 255.

-Dinner: Low calorie doesn’t mean tasteless!
-We love these cornflake chicken dippers that are just 257cals.
+Dinner: Low calorie doesn’t mean tasteless.
+We love these cornflake chicken dippers that are just 257 calories per portion.

 Total intake for the whole day = 492 calories.